List of Marvel Comics characters: E: Elendil in other media

+Corina Ellis

+Corina Ellis is a scientist and the prison warden of Graymalkin Prison, which used to be the X-Mansion.
+During the Hellfire Vigil, Ellis dispatches her Sentry Team to attack Dazzler, who is playing at a concert in Chicago as a lead-up to the main vigil in New York City.
+Despite interference from Multiple Man and Strong Guy, the Sentry Team knocks out Dazzler's teleporter and apprehends Dazzler.

 Mitchell Ellison

 Mitchell Ellison is a character who originated in the Marvel Cinematic Universe television series Daredevil, portrayed by Geoffrey Cantor.
 The character, created by Marco Ramirez, first appeared in the episode "Rabbit in a Snowstorm".

 Ellison is the editor-in-chief of the New York Bulletin.
 Known for his dry yet knowledgeable demeanor, Ellison believes in his employees' abilities to research and report a good story.
 He is long time friends with Ben Urich, whom he considers his most trusted reporter.
 Their friendship hits a snag with the appearance of the Devil of Hell's Kitchen and the rise in organized crime.
-As Ben insists on reporting on Wilson Fisk, Ellison wants him to work on meaningless fluff pieces to boost the paper's ailing circulation numbers.
-Ellison still looks out for Urich, as he later offers Ben a promotion to a higher position that would guarantee Ben could pay for his wife Doris' medical bill, but Ben politely turns him down.
+As Urich insists on reporting on Wilson Fisk, Ellison wants him to work on meaningless fluff pieces to boost the paper's ailing circulation numbers.
+Ellison still looks out for Urich, as he later offers Urich a promotion to a higher position that would guarantee Urich could pay for his wife Doris' medical bill, but Urich politely turns him down.

-Ellison and Ben finally have a falling out when Ben tries to print a story about Fisk killing his own father, but Ellison shoots him down citing a lack of proof.
-Ben begins to accuse him of being on Fisk's payroll, and such accusations get him fired as a result.
-After Fisk kills Ben, Ellison attends his funeral and receives a cold stare from Karen Page.
-Ultimately, Ellison's secretary Caldwell turns out to be Fisk's informant as she is arrested by the FBI as part of a sweep orchestrated on Hoffman's testimony.
-Realizing he had failed Ben, Ellison could only put his head down in shame.
+Ellison and Urich have a falling out when Urich tries to print a story about Fisk killing his own father, but Ellison shoots him down citing a lack of proof.
+Urich begins to accuse him of being on Fisk's payroll, and such accusations get him fired as a result.
+After Fisk kills Urich, Ellison attends his funeral and receives a cold stare from Karen Page.
+Ellison's secretary Caldwell turns out to be Fisk's informant and is arrested by the FBI.

-In season two, Ellison aids Karen in looking into Frank Castle's background.
-Seeing potential in her research skills, he offers her a reporter position at the Bulletin and gives her Ben's old office.
-However, Ellison feels that Karen is getting too involved in the story regarding Frank and suggests that she get police protection.
-When Karen accuses him that he would not have done that to Ben, he states that he will not make that mistake again.
-After Frank rescues Karen from the Blacksmith, she visits Ellison who is relieved to see that she is okay.
-Ellison even suggests writing Frank in a positive light after everything she has learned about him.

-Ellison reappears in The Punisher.
-Karen comes to him asking about any information regarding someone named Micro.
-Ellison revealed that he had received a story from Micro about possible corrupted government officials, but he was convinced not to publish it by Carson Wolf as it would hinder their investigation.
-However, he kept the story and information and gives it to Karen for her research.
-He later tries to reason with Karen after she receives a letter from bomber, Lewis Wilson.
-When Frank's face is seen on camera and shown on the news, Ellison deduces that Karen was aware of him being alive.